g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 The employer guarantees that the blue and green environments have equal copies of the database, ensuring that information consistency is maintained across each environment.

 ### Step 2: Updating the Server
 When the resources are duplicated, the next step is to update the green environment with new features, updates, or worm fixes.
-This involves deploying the modifications to the green environment and checking them thoroughly to ensure sure they work as planned.
+This involves deploying the modifications to the green environment and checking them thoroughly to ensure they work as planned.

 For instance:
-The improvement crew deploys a new edition of the internet site with updated features, including of a redesigned checkout procedure, in a green environment.
+The improvement crew deploys a new edition of the internet site with updated features, including a redesigned checkout procedure, in a green environment.
 They then conduct significant checks to verify that the new functions are characterized correctly and do not introduce any troubles.

 ### Step 3: Switching Traffic to the New Server
 After the updates were deployed and tested in the green environments, users gradually switched from the blue environment to the green surroundings.
 This is commonly completed using a routing tool, which includes a load balancer, that redirects incoming visitors to the green environment.